Town of Cary

 Community Rating System

-As a result of achieving a Class 7 rating, eligible NFIP policyholders in Cary may receive a 15% discount on their flood insurance policies.
-Citizens with flood insurance policies should check with their flood insurance agent to verify that they are eligible for the discount.
-If you do not currently have a flood insurance policy and are interested in purchasing one, visit floodsmart.gov and click the "Get a Quote" icon.
+As a result of achieving a Class 7 rating, eligible NFIP policyholders in Cary may qualify for up to a 15% discount on flood insurance premiums.
+Discounts are administered by private insurance providers and are not automatic or guaranteed.
+Policyholders should contact their insurance agent directly to confirm eligibility, timing, and policy details.
+Residents interested in purchasing flood insurance or citizens with flood insurance policies should check with their agent to verify eligibility for the discount.
+For more information, visit floodsmart.gov and click the "Get a Quote" icon.

 Commonly Used Terms